auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 2. The `request_id` is used to call back to another Auth0 API to check if the user submitted credentials.

-3. Then the application periodically checks Auth0, by making a separate API call, to check if the user has successfully submitted a presentation.
-It passes the `request_id` that was received as a response in step 1, and keep doing it (long polling) until a response indicating the process is complete is received.
+3. Then, the application periodically checks Auth0 by making a separate API call to check if the user has successfully submitted a presentation.
+It passes the `request_id` that was received as a response in step 1, and keeps doing it (long polling) until a response indicating the process is complete is received.

-To make this flow work, you wil create two endpoints in our application:
+To make this flow work, you will create two endpoints in our application:

 -   `/api/verify/start`
 -   `/api/verify/check`

 When the user clicks the button to start the flow, a call needs to be made to the **/api/verify/start** endpoint, which will then start an interval timer on the UI to call the **/api/verify/check** endpoint once per second.

-For simplicity, the UI is already wired up to handle calling the backend, the different states, loading, error, etc. You only need to implement the two endpoits where the core logic is handled
+For simplicity, the UI is already wired up to handle calling the backend, different states, loading, error, etc. You only need to implement the two endpoints where the core logic is handled.

-#### Create a presentation request
+#### Create a Presentation Request

 This endpoint starts a **Presentation Request** by making a call to the Auth0 API.
 The API returns a URL with the presentation request information for the user's wallet to consume.